SophistSolutions/Stroika/Documentation/Design Overview.md

 One reason it&#39;s very important to understand what values are copy-by-value, and what are copy-by-reference, is because of understanding thread safety.

-All of Stroika is built to be extremely &#39;thread safe&#39;, but automatically synchronizing all operations would create a high and almost pointless performance penalty.
+All of Stroika is built to be &#39;thread safe&#39;, but automatically synchronizing all operations would create a high and almost pointless performance penalty.

 Instead, Stroika mostly follows the C++ STL (Standard Template Library) thread safety convention, of having const methods always safe for multiple readers, and non-const methods ONLY safe with a single caller at a time.

 But that only goes one level deep – the outer object you are accessing.
 For the special case of these &#39;Ptr&#39; objects, the user must also worry about synchronizing the internal shared &#39;rep&#39; objects.
 The way this is done varies from class to class, and look at the particular &#39;Ptr&#39; classes you are using to see.
 For example, Thread::Ptr internal rep objects are always internally synchronized (meaning the caller only need worry about synchronizing the Ptr object).
-Stream internal rep objects are by default, _not_ externally synchronized, but you can easily construct a synchronized internal stream with InputStream\<>::Synchronize () – for example.
+Stream internal rep objects are by default, _not_ externally synchronized, but you can easily construct an internally synchronized stream with InternallySynchronizedInputStream\<T>::New () – for example (which creates a new delegating object with locks around each call).

 And to synchronize any c++ object, you can always use the utility template Synchronized\<T> - to wrap access to the object.
 You can also use lock_guard\<>; etc, but Synchronized\<> makes accessing shared data in a thread-safe way MUCH simpler and more transparent (but only synchronizes the &#39;envelope&#39; – not the &#39;shared rep&#39; of &#39;Ptr&#39; objects.